-Administered by Argonne National Laboratory the Mixed Analyte Performance Evaluation Program (MAPEP) is a program set up by the DOE Radiological and Environmental Sciences Laboratory in conjunction with the Laboratory Management Division of the Office of Technology Development to evaluate analysis of mixed-waste samples.
+The Mixed Analyte Performance Evaluation Program is a program set up by the DOE Radiological and Environmental Sciences Laboratory in conjunction with the Laboratory Management Division of the Office of Technology Development to evaluate analysis of mixed-waste samples.
 Participation is required by DOE for laboratories that perform environmental analytical measurements in support of environmental management activities.